patchthecode/patchthecode.github.io/index.md

 - [x] [Complete Documentation](http://cocoadocs.org/docsets/JTAppleCalendar)

 ___
 <font color="red">NOTICE: I'm looking for someone who can help me translate this documentation into Chinese.
 If you meet this requirement and are willing to help, then contact me at patchthecode@gmail.com.
-I have already started but I do not think google translate is the best: https://patchthecode.github.io/cn</font>
+I have already started but I do not think google translate is the best: [First Attempt](https://patchthecode.github.io/cn)</font>
 ___

 ## Contents